POLICY: JL

 Physical Activity Opportunities Before and After School

-All middle and high schools will offer extracurricular physical activity programs, such as physical activity clubs or intramural programs.
-All high schools, and middle schools as appropriate, will offer interscholastic sports programs.
-Schools will offer a range of activities that meet the needs, interests, and abilities of all faculty, students, including boys, girls, students with disabilities, and students with special health-care needs.
+All middle and high schools must offer extracurricular physical activity programs, such as physical activity clubs or intramural programs.
+All high schools and middle schools, as appropriate, must offer interscholastic sports programs.
+Schools should offer a range of activities that meet the needs, interests, and abilities of all faculty, students, including boys, girls, students with disabilities, and students with special health-care needs.

 Physical Activity and Punishment

-Teachers and other school personnel will not use physical activity or withhold opportunities for physical activity as punishment where practical.
+Teachers and other school personnel may not use physical activity or withhold opportunities for physical activity as punishment where practical.

 Safe Routes to School